-- The process will manage relatively small volumes of material; i.e., each treatment batch is approximately 15 cft of waste. - The unit is located within a secondary containment system designed to meet the requirements of 40 CFR 264, Subparts I and J. The containment system is designed to contain the entire volume of the waste being treated plus

-- The PF-II process area will be inspected each operating day.
-Leaks or spills from the system will be cleaned up immediately upon detection or as soon as it is practicable and safe to do so. - The system is located within the TOB; i.e., the system is physically separated from the subsurface environment and groundwater. - PFF maintains a Contingency Plan to provide a framework for PFF responses to emergencies such as spills, fires, or explosions.
+- The process will manage relatively small volumes of material, i.e., each treatment batch is approximately 15 cft of waste. - The unit is located within a secondary containment system designed to meet the requirements of 40 CFR 264, Subparts I and J. The containment system is designed to contain the entire volume of the waste being treated plus the volume of containers staged for processing.
+A sealant (e.g., Ashford Formula, which is a concrete sealer and hardener) has been applied to the containment system floor and walls.
+Containment calculations are included as Table II-7.
+In the future, sealants other than Ashford Formula may be used to provide a sufficiently impervious floor, in accordance with 40 CFR 264.175(b)(1). - The PF-II process area will be inspected each operating day.
+Leaks or spills from the system will be cleaned up immediately upon detection or as soon as it is practicable and safe to do so. - The system is located within the TOB, i.e., the system is physically separated from the subsurface environment and groundwater. - PFF maintains a Contingency Plan to provide a framework for PFF responses to emergencies such as spills, fires, or explosions.
 This plan provides procedures to respond to threats to human health or the environment from the PF-II process.